A spiritual oasis in a busy city

-St Augustine’s meets as a church every Sunday at 11am in St Augustine’s Hall – see Finding us for location.
+We look forward to welcoming you on Sundays at 11am in St Augustine’s Hall – see Finding us for our location.

 If you want to visit them you can find more about St Luke’s church here: http://stlukes.stlanorwich.org.uk/

-We are a small community church.
-On any given Sunday there could be between 12-25 of us meeting for a worship service with a bias toward contemplation.
+We are a small community church with a relaxed and contemplative style.
 This involves a small amount of chanting, silence and readings.
 We have a ‘community time’ for news and an update from the members of the church, and there is a sermon, with a small music group leading us in a few songs.

-Holy Communion is usually celebrated twice a month (see list of services) led by an ordained member of our congregation.
+Holy Communion is usually on the 2nd and 4th Sunday of the month, led by an ordained member of our congregation.
 The morning worship service is led by members of the congregation.

 History